The DEA executed search warrants and found a number of infractions in Shulgin's lab.

 LIFE magazine publishes an article by R. Gordon Wasson called "Seeking the Magic Mushroom."

-R. Gordon Wasson and photographer Allan Richardson participate in a mushroom velada led by Maria Sabina.
+R. Gordon Wasson, his wife Valentina, and photographer Allan Richardson participate in a mushroom velada led by Maria Sabina.

 Amateur mycologist Robert Gordon Wasson visits Oaxaca, Mexico and witnesses a mushroom velada.